 Do you have any questions so far?
 Keep reading for more information or ask our immigration lawyers anything:

-How much money do you need to retire in Spain after Brexit?
+How much money do you need for retiring to Spain from UK?

 The exact amount depends on the specific requirements that the residency you would need to retire demands from a legal standpoint.